 Edward Hopper House, New York Center for Book Arts, A.I.R.
 Gallery, Jamaica Center for Arts & Learning, Bronx Arts Space and Flux Factory.

-I've shared my work at the conferences of National Women's Study Association, Open Engagement and the Alice Austen House Museum as well as on NPR, The Brian Lehrer show.
+I've presented my work at the conferences of National Women's Study Association, Open Engagement and the Alice Austen House Museum as well as discussed it on NPR's The Brian Lehrer show.
 To realize my projects, I have received funding from Manhattan Cultural Arts Fund, Queens Arts Council and Norddjurs Kommune (Denmark).

 My work is in the collection of Candida Höfer.

 November 16-19, 2017

 "...This year, JamaicaFlux is expanding its focus to emphasize public engagement and contemporary art as a vehicle to examine and discuss solutions to critical issues in the community.
 The finished multidisciplinary and interactive works will be displayed in storefronts, parks, vacant lots, sidewalks, and other spaces in Jamaica, Queens..."